Manikaran

-Manikaran is located in the Parvati Valley on river Parvati, northeast of Bhuntar in the Kullu District of Himachal Pradesh.
+Manikaran is a town located in the Parvati Valley on river Parvati, northeast of Bhuntar in the Kullu District of Himachal Pradesh, India.
 It is at an altitude of 1760 m and is located 4 km from Kasol, about 45 km from Kullu and about 35 km from Bhuntar.

-This small town attracts tourists visiting the hot springs and pilgrim centres of Manali and Kullu.
+The small town is known for its hot springs and pilgrim centres of Manali and Kullu.
 An experimental geothermal energy plant has also been set up here.

 Religious centre

 Manikaran is a pilgrimage centre for Hindus and Sikhs.
 The Hindus believe that Manu recreated human life in Manikaran after the flood, making it a sacred area.
-It has many temples and a Gurudwara.
+It has many temples and a gurdwara.

 There are temples of the Hindu deities Rama, Krishna, and Vishnu.
 The area is well known for its hot springs and its beautiful landscape.

-According to legend, when the Hindu God Shiva and his consort Parvati were walking in the valley, Parvati dropped one of her earrings.
+According to legend, when the Hindu gods Shiva and Parvati were walking in the valley, Parvati dropped one of her earrings.
 The jewel was seized by Shesha, the serpent deity, who then disappeared into the earth with it.
-Shesha only surrendered the jewel when Shiva performed the cosmic dance, the Tandava and shot the jewel up through the water.
+Shesha only surrendered the jewel when Shiva performed the cosmic dance, the Tandava, and shot the jewel up through the water.
 Apparently, jewels continued to be thrown up in the waters at Manikaran until the 1905 Kangra earthquake.

 Sikh belief

-According to the Sikhs, during third Udasi, the founder of Sikhism Guru Nanak came to this place in 15 Asu 1574 Bikrami with his disciple Bhai Mardana.
+According to the Sikhs, during third Udasi, the founder of Sikhism, Guru Nanak, came to this place in 15 Asu 1574 Bikrami with his disciple Bhai Mardana.
 Mardana felt hungry and they had no food.
 Guru Nanak sent Mardana to collect food for the langar (the community kitchen).
 Many people donated atta (flour) to make roti (bread).
 The one problem was that there was no fire to cook the food.
 Guru Nanak asked Mardana to lift a stone and he complied and a hot spring appeared.
 As directed by Guru Nanak, Mardana put the rolled chapatis in the spring, but to his despair, the chapatis sank.
 Guru Nanak then told him to pray to God saying that if his chapatis float back then he would donate one chapati in His name.
 When he prayed all the chapatis started floating up duly baked.
 Guru Nanak said that when anyone who donates in the name of God, his drowned items float back.